oils-for-unix/oils/doc/help.md

   eval $a $b $c
   This will create the string "echo Hello, World!" and run it.

+<h4 id="trap">trap</h4>

+The trap builtin runs commands after a signal is received.

+trap FLAGS* CMD SIGNALS

+FLAGS:
+  -l  Lists all signals and their signal number
+  -p  Prints a list of the installed signal handlers

+CMD:
+  Command to be run.
+If the command is the null string, the signal is ignored.

+SIGNALS:
+  List of signals to be caught.

 ### Set Options

 ### Working Dir